-In the transport sector, direct electrification is preferred over fuel use whenever possible, since conversion losses can be avoided, thereby leading to higher efficiency and lower costs.
+For hard-to-abate applications, especially in the steel, glass or cement industry, higher temperatures of heat up to 1600°C are required that cannot be provided by heat pumps.
+Thus, other technologies like direct electric heating and the combustion of e-fuels, such as e-hydrogen or e-methane, are important measures.
+Here, electrification competes with the use of fuels for high-temperature heat [56, 57].
+In the transport sector, direct electrification is to be preferred over fuel use whenever possible, since conversion losses can be avoided, thereby leading to higher efficiency and lower costs.
 This becomes very important for the road and rail transport modes, while marine and aviation will be partly dependent on combustible fuels, which are produced from hydrogen and captured CO2 [58].
 For long-distance marine transportation e-ammonia and e-methanol have a realistic chance of being competitive in future markets [59].

-The passenger transport demand assumptions used for this study can be regarded as conservative, indicating a growth of more than 30% to 2050 and might well be lower in reality given the more sluggish rate of growth in the years prior to 2022.
+The passenger transport demand assumptions used for this study can be regarded as conservative, indicating a growth of more than 30% until 2050 and might well be lower in reality given the more sluggish rate of growth in the years prior to 2022.
 In this study, it could be observed that final energy demand and costs decline, even if the travel behaviour is not shaped by sufficiency concepts and behavioural change.
-This is mainly due to the high efficiency of Battery Electric Vehicles (BEVs) along with the availability of low-cost RE resources.
+This is mainly due to the high efficiency of BEVs along with the availability of low-cost RE resources.
 However, the trends during the last 27 years indicate that passenger transport demand only grew by 10% and a strong decline could be seen due to the pandemic [60].
 It is uncertain how this trend may develop, but pandemic induced home working might contribute to lower transport demand.
-If this were the case, final energy demand for transport would decrease even further, along with the total costs.
+If this were the case, final energy demand for transportation would decrease even further, along with the total costs.
 However, the overall effects on aviation and marine transport require further research.